impresso/impresso-pycommons/README.md

     )
     ```

-2. **Addition of data and counts:** Once the manifest is instantiated the main interaction with the manifest instantiated object will be through the `add_by_title_year` or `add_by_ci_id` methods (the same with "replace" instead also exist, as well as `add_count_list_by_title_year`), which take as input:
+2. **Addition of data and counts:** Once the manifest is instantiated the main interaction with the instantiated manifest object will be through the `add_by_title_year` or `add_by_ci_id` methods (two other with "replace" instead also exist, as well as `add_count_list_by_title_year`, all described in the [documentation](https://impresso-pycommons.readthedocs.io/)), which take as input:
-    - The _media title_ and _year_  the provided counts correspond to
+    - The _media title_ and _year_  to which the provided counts correspond
     - The _counts_ dict which maps string keys to integer values.
 Each data stage has its own set of keys to instantiate, which can be obtained through the `get_count_keys` method or the [NewspaperStatistics](https://github.com/impresso/impresso-pycommons/blob/823adf426588a8698cf00b25943cfe10a625d52b/impresso_commons/versioning/data_statistics.py#L176) class.
-The values corresponding to each key can be computed by the user "by hand" or by using/adapting functions like `counts_for_canonical_issue`, `counts_for_rebuilt` to their situation which can be found in the [versioning helpers.py](https://github.com/impresso/impresso-pycommons/blob/823adf426588a8698cf00b25943cfe10a625d52b/impresso_commons/versioning/helpers.py#L708).
+The values corresponding to each key can be computed by the user "by hand" or by using/adapting functions like `counts_for_canonical_issue` (or `counts_for_rebuilt`) to the given situation.
+All such functions can be found in the [versioning helpers.py](https://github.com/impresso/impresso-pycommons/blob/823adf426588a8698cf00b25943cfe10a625d52b/impresso_commons/versioning/helpers.py#L708).
-        - The count keys will always include at least `"content_items_out"` and `"issues"`.
+        - Note that the count keys will always include at least `"content_items_out"` and `"issues"`.
     - Example:

     ```python
     # for all title-years pairs or content-items processed within the task

-    counts = {...} # compute counts for a given title and year of data or content-item manifest.add_by_title_year("title", "year", counts)
+    counts = ... # compute counts for a given title and year of data or content-item
+    # eg. rebuilt counts could be: {"issues": 45, "content_items_out": 9110, "ft_tokens": 1545906}

+    # add the counts to the manifest
+    manifest.add_by_title_year("title_x", "year_y", counts)
     # OR
-    manifest.add_by_ci_id("content-item-id", counts)
+    manifest.add_by_ci_id("content-item-id_z", counts)
     ```

     - Note that it can be useful to only add counts for items or title-year pairs for which it's certain that the processing was successful.
 For instance, if the resulting output is written in files and uplodaded to S3, it would be preferable to add the counts corresponding to each file only once the upload is over without any exceptions or issues.
 This ensures the manifest's counts actually reflect the result of the processing.

 3. **Computation, validation and export of the manifest:** Finally, after all counts have been added to the manifest, its lazy computation can be triggered.
-This corresponds to a series of processing steps that compare the provided counts to the ones of previous versions, computes title and corpus-level statistics, serializes the generated manifest to JSON and uploads it to S3 (optionally Git).
+This corresponds to a series of processing steps that:
+    - compare the provided counts to the ones of previous versions,
+    - compute title and corpus-level statistics,
+    - serialize the generated manifest to JSON and
+    - upload it to S3 (optionally Git).
     - This computation is triggered as follows:

     ```python